samridhishree/Deeplearning-Models/Assignment_3/README.md

+# Multi Layer Perceptron with Mini-Batching and Batch Normalization

-The hyper parameter are given as command line arguments.
+The hyper parameters are given as command line arguments.
 There are 2 files included:

 1. nn_lm_linear.py - Implementation of a Neural Network language Model with Linear Hidden Layer.
 2. nn_lm_tanh.py - Implementation of a Neural Network language Model with tanh Hidden Layer.